 There are several incentives for older workers

-The government has what is called a restart incentive for employers, whereby they receive a monetary bonus for hiring and retaining workers over 50.
-This means that when you’re looking for a new job or new career, being nearer to the retirement age is actually beneficial.
+The government has what is called a restart incentive for employers, whereby employers receive a monetary bonus for hiring and retaining workers over 50.
+When you’re looking for a new job or new career, being nearer to the retirement age is actually beneficial.